WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

 A class method is a method, built like normal.
 But being build inside of a class, it has access to all the class fields.
 It will also work with the data associated with the specific instance.

 Let's start by adding a method called `DiscountedAmount()`.
-It should return a double, because we will want to do math with the cauculated amount afterwards.
+It should return a double, because we will want to do math with the calculated amount afterwards.

 `Methods`